vacp2p/rfc/content/docs/rfcs/56/README.md

 A regular group chat between two or more peers reduces to a 1:1 chat between each peer and the other peers.
 One mechanism for 1:1 chats is described in [55/STATUS-1TO1-CHAT](/spec/55/).
 The key-exchange mechanism MUST be X3DH, as described in [53/WAKU2-X3DH](/spec/53/).
-However, this method does not scale as the number of peers increases, for the following reasons -
+This method of building groups is not used for Communities, because it does not scale as the number of peers increases, for the following reasons
 1. The number of messages sent over the network increases as the number of peers increases.
 2. Handling the X3DH key exchange for each peer is computationally expensive.

-Having multicast channels reduces the overhead of a regular group chat.
+Having multicast channels reduces the overhead of a group chat based on 1:1 chat.
 Additionally, if all the peers have a shared key, then the number of messages sent over the network is reduced to one per message.

 # Design Requirements